IvanGrigorov/OOP/README.md

 5. Principles of OOP Part Two
 6. General System of Types in .NET

-All codes and examples are done for the course C# - Part - 2 and are written on C#.
+All codes and examples are done for the course C# OOP and are written on C#.

 ==============================================================================================================